zhangyu-paris/Write_A_Data_Science_Blog_Post/README.md

 Repository Data contains the air quality data for Shenyang, Chengdu, Beijing, Guangzhou, and Shanghai from the year 2010 to 2015.

-There is also a notebook(A Study of PM2.5 Data of Five Chinese Cities.ipynb) available here  to showcsae all my work related to my five questions.
+There is also a notebook[A Study of PM2.5 Data of Five Chinese Cities.ipynb](https://github.com/zhangyu-paris/Write_A_Data_Science_Blog_Post/blob/master/A%20Study%20of%20PM2.5%20Data%20of%20Five%20Chinese%20Cities.ipynb) available here  to showcsae all my work related to my five questions.